 Main Subheading

 In mathematics, a factor of a number is a whole number that divides evenly into that number without leaving a remainder.
-Understanding factors is crucial in various mathematical operations, including simplifying fractions, finding the greatest common divisor (GCD), and understanding prime factorization.
+That said, understanding factors is crucial in various mathematical operations, including simplifying fractions, finding the greatest common divisor (GCD), and understanding prime factorization.
 When we discuss the factors of 8, we are looking for all the whole numbers that can divide 8 perfectly.
 This basic concept serves as a cornerstone in more advanced mathematical topics.

 Comprehensive Overview